 Productionalize, Productionize, or Productionise?

 This happens to me all the time.
-You are writing and come across a word that just does not look right.
-This article covers one of my pet peeves, “Productionalization”.
-As I looked at various sources, I realized that perhaps I have to open my mind to the new english.
+Which is it, Productionalize, Productionize, or Productionise?
+You are writing and come across a word that does not look right.
+This article covers one of my pet peeves, “Productionalization.”
+As I looked at various sources, I realized that I must open my mind to new English.
+Have I stumbled across various nationality grammar rules?
+Color or Colour?

 I always seem to have a problem when writing documentation.
-Usually there is a section explaining how to move the solution to production.
+Usually, there is a section explaining how to move the solution to production.
 I have always liked using productionize, but somehow it never looks right.
-I would like to set the record straight, the word you are looking for is productionize.
+I want to set the record straight; the word you are looking for is productionize.
 Ah, now I feel better.
 But Wait!!
 Is it correct?
-Lets look it up.
+Let’s look it up.

 There is an OxfordDictionary entry:

-“Productionize (also productionise), verb , To produce for general use; to put into production.
-It can be traces back to the 1930s.
+“Productionize (also productionise), verb, To produce for general use; to put into production.
+It can be traced back to the 1930s.
 From production + -ize.
 Cf slightly earlier productionized.”

 There is a Wikipedia entry for this: